Wonder where a guy could, uh, play a better game?

 I’m not sure what the goal of the game is, nor am I sure if the last paragraph was one cohesive thought or a couple jumbled thoughts mixed together.
 But hey!
 It’s almost midnight and I feel like pumping out a couple of these reviews just because I can… we’re all friends here, right?
 Anyways, the game: Beetlejuice is running around outside in the day time attacking bugs.
 Just about anything can kill him, and if you get hit three times, you’re dead.
 The control is remarkably decent, but it doesn’t matter when you can’t figure out where to go.
 That’s the thing with LJN games: besides being astoundingly crap, they don’t know what genre they fit into.
 Is it an action game, an RPG, a puzzle, an insect-squashing sim, like Bee 52‘s older, maniacal cousin?!

 I didn’t get very far in the game because the game told me it hated me with several meaningless deaths.
-I can’t handle those kinds of relationships, so I promptly turned the bastard off.
-It will rot in ROM hell, as far as I am concerned.
-May this be a warning to you and those you love: do NOT do LJN or its one-eyed, soulless developer any justice by downloading this or, God forbid, using actual cash dollars to purchase it at a used game store.
+I can’t handle those kinds of relationships, so I promptly turned the cartridge off.
+May this be a warning to you and those you love: do NOT do LJN or Rare any justice by downloading this or, God forbid, using actual cash dollars to purchase it at a used game store.
 Play it once, play it twice, play it three times, Beetlejuice will come out of the screen and force you to beat the game a la Clockwork Orange.
 You have been warned.